 Our clients often call us and ask what to do; many are thinking that the only way forward is to take up permanent employment.
 Our advice is before you make a rash decision, talk to your accountant and go through your options.

 Here are some questions to ask to evaluate your circumstances:

 - My current contract is deemed inside IR35.
 Do I want to continue with this contract?
 Are they offering me permanent employment?

 - Am I better off being permanently employed, or should I seek another contract so I can keep benefiting from trading through my limited company?

-- Should I try finding a contract in the private sector?
+- Should I still try finding a contract as a limited company contractor?
 What are my chances of finding a new contract, how competitive is my field of expertise?

 The short answer as to whether the Ltd company option is the way to go is often still yes, and here are a few of the key points as to why:

 As opposed to being permanently employed, as a director of your own limited company, you are in a greater degree of control of your income and the way you extract it from your company, which allows you to retain more of your earnings.